-In light of the relaxation of social distancing policies in the second half of the Year, employees of the Group were encouraged to participate in charitable events so as to enhance their social responsibility.
-HK\$3,700 and HK\$1,455 were donated by its employees for Dress Casual Day 2022 and Love Teeth Day 2022/2023 respectively which were organised by The Community Chest of Hong Kong in support of social welfare and public health service.
+During 2023, employees of the Group were encouraged to participate in charitable events so as to enhance their social responsibility.
+HK\$2,568 was donated by its employees for Dress Casual Day 2023 organised by The Community Chest of Hong Kong in support of social welfare (2022: HK\$3,700 and HK\$1,455 were donated by its employees for Dress Casual Day 2022 and Love Teeth Day 2022/2023, respectively).

-INDEX TABLE OF THE ESG REPORTING GUIDE OF THE STOCK EXCHANGE
+INDEX TABLE OF ESG REPORTING GUIDE OF THE STOCK EXCHANGE

-Mandatory Disclosure Requirer nents Section/Declaration Governance Structure Reporting Principles Reporting Boundary Board Statement and ESC Reporting Framework Scope of Reporting G Governance Structure Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement A. Environmental Aspect A1: Emissions General Disclosure Emissions Information on: (a) the policies; and (b) compliance with relevant laws regulations that have a significant imp the issuer relating to air and greenhouse gas emis discharges into water and land, and genera hazardous and non-hazardous waste.
-Note: Air emissions include NOx, SOx, and other por regulated under national laws and regulations. ollutants Greenhouse gases include carbon dioxide, nitrous oxide, hydrofluorocarbons, perfluoroca sulphur hexafluoride.
-Hazardous wastes are those defined by regulations. national KPI A1.1 The types of emissions and respective em data. issions Emissions - Exhaust Gas Emissions (N/A - explained) KPI A1.2 Direct (Scope 1) and energy indirect (Sco greenhouse gas emissions (in tonnes where appropriate, intensity (e.g. per u production volume, per facility).) and,
+Mandatory Disclosure Requirements Section/Declaration Governance Structure Reporting Principles Reporting Boundary BOARD STATEMENT AND ESG GOVERNANCE STRUCTURE REPORTING FRAMEWORK SCOPE OF REPORTING Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement A. Environmental Aspect A1: Emissions EMISSIONS Information on: (a) the policies s; and • ce with relevant laws and that have a significant impact on discharges into v and greenhouse gas emissions, vater and land, and generation of on-hazardous waste. s include NOx, SOx, and other pollutants er national laws and regulations. gases include carbon dioxide, methane, hydrofluorocarbons, perfluorocarbons and uoride.
+Hazardous regulations. wastes are those defined by national KPI A1.1 The types of em nissions and respective emissions EMISSIONS - Exhaust Gas Emissions (N/A - explained) KPI A1.2 greenhouse of where approp and energy indirect (Scope 2) gas emissions (in tonnes) and, oriate, intensity (e.g. per unit of ume, per facility).
+EMISSIONS - GHG Emissions

 Subject Areas, Aspects, General Disclosures and KPIs Description Section/Statement KPI A1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Emissions - Waste Management - Hazardous Wastes (N/A - explained) KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
-Emissions - Waste Management - Non-hazardous Wastes KPI A1.5 Description of emission target(s) set and steps taken to achieve them.
-Emissions - GHG Emissions KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
-Emissions - Waste Management Aspect A2: Use of Resources General Disclosure Use of Resources Policies on the efficient use of resources, including energy, water and other raw materials.
+EMISSIONS - Waste Management - Hazardous Wastes (N/A - explained) KPI A1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+EMISSIONS - Waste Management - Non-hazardous Wastes KPI A1.5 Description of emission target(s) set and steps taken to achieve them.
+EMISSIONS - GHG Emissions KPI A1.6 Description of how hazardous and non-hazardous wastes are handled, and a description of reduction target(s) set and steps taken to achieve them.
+EMISSIONS - Waste Management Aspect A2: Use of Resources General Disclosure USE OF RESOURCES Policies on the efficient use of resources, including energy, water and other raw materials.
 Note: Resources may be used in production, in storage, transportation, in buildings, electronic equipment, etc. KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
-Use of Resources - Energy Consumption KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
-Use of Resources - Water Consumption (N/A - explained) KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
-Use of Resources - Energy Consumption KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
-Use of Resources - Water Consumption KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
-Use of Resources - Use of Packaging Materials (N/A - explained)
+USE OF RESOURCES - Energy Consumption KPI A2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
+USE OF RESOURCES - Water Consumption (N/A - explained) KPI A2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+USE OF RESOURCES - Energy Consumption KPI A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+USE OF RESOURCES - Water Consumption KPI A2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
+USE OF RESOURCES - Use of Packaging Materials (N/A - explained)